postgresml/postgresml/pgml-docs/docs/blog/which-database-that-is-the-question.md

 </p>

 Choosing a database for your product sounds like a hard problem.
-These days, we the engineers have an abundance of choice, which makes this decision harder than it should be.
+These days, we engineers have an abundance of choice, which makes this decision harder than it should be.
+Let's look at a few options.

 ## Redis